eerkela/bertrand/docs/source/content/api/AbstractType.rst

 Configuration
 -------------
-:class:`AbstractTypes <AbstractType>` inherit from :class:`ScalarType`.
-They
+:class:`AbstractTypes <AbstractType>` inherit the same interface as their :class:`ScalarType` equivalents, and can be used interchangeably with them.
-forward the following attributes to their :meth:`default <pdcast.AbstractType.default>` concretion if not implemented on the type itself.
+They forward any attributes that are not defined on the type itself to their :meth:`default <pdcast.AbstractType.default>` concretion.

 .. autosummary::
     :toctree: ../../generated